Equine-Assisted Psychotherapy

 Collaborative Approach

 EAP typically involves a team of people and horses.
-A Mental Health Professional (MH) utilizes their education and knowledge to provide effective interventions to the client.
-The Equine Specialist (ES) has extensive knowledge regarding horse behavior and body language and ensures the physical safety of both clients and horses.
+A clincial therapist utilizes their education and knowledge to provide evidence-based interventions to the client.
+The Equine Specialist (ES) has extensive knowledge regarding horse behavior and body language and helps promote the physical safety of both clients and horses.
 Overall, an EAP session typically consists of clients, horses, a MH, and an ES.

 High Ethical Standards